Detainees Across Texas And The United States

 If you’re loved one has been detained by U.S. Immigration and Customs Enforcement (ICE), do not lose hope.
 This does not necessarily mean he or she will be deported.
 The immigration attorneys at Walker Gates Vela help clients in and around Austin with jail and ICE release.
 We defend our clients against criminal charges and threats of deportation.
 We stake our reputation on protecting and upholding the rights of immigrants whose well-being is at risk.

 Do not attempt to assist your friend or family member alone.
 The immigration system in the United States is harsh, complex and difficult to understand.
 At Walker Gate Vela, our lawyers have been working within this system for years – our legal staff uses their superior knowledge and savvy to resolve even the most complex immigration, deportation, or detention matter.

 Why Was My Loved One Detained By Immigration?

-There are a few possible reasons why someone may be detained by immigration:
+There are a few possible reasons why your friend or family member was detained by immigration:

 - He or she committed a crime